microsoft/ML-For-Beginners/README.md

 - Start with a pre-lecture quiz
 - Read the lecture and complete the activities, pausing and reflecting at each knowledge check.
-- Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the `/solutions` folders in each project-oriented lesson.
+- Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the `/solution` folders in each project-oriented lesson.
 - Take the post-lecture quiz
 - Complete the challenge
 - Complete the assignment
 - Consider forming a study group with friends and go through the content together.
-- For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/k7o7tg1gp306q4?WT.mc_id=academic-15963-cxa) and by watching the videos mentioned below.
+- For further study, we recommend following [Microsoft Learn](https://docs.microsoft.com?WT.mc_id=academic-15963-cxa) modules and learning paths.

 > Future space for Promo Video
 [![Promo video](screenshot.png)](https://youtube.com/watch?v=R1wrdtmBSII "Promo video")